What are Android Runtime Permissions?

 In conclusion, Android runtime permissions give you more control over your data and help you make informed decisions about what apps can do on your device.

-Hence, follow the best practices when requesting permissions: request permission as per your application requirements, and also check if there are any alternatives available before requesting a particular permission.
+Hence, follow the best practices when requesting permissions: request permission as per your mobile application requirements, and also check if there are any alternatives available before requesting a particular permission.